Making the World a More Beautiful Place

 - Label the feelings of the characters.

-Note and record as appropriate how children: discuss and label the feelings of the characters. draw themselves making the world a better place. participate in the discussion of the meaning of philanthropy.
+Note and record as appropriate how children: discuss and label the feelings of the characters, draw themselves making the world a better place, and participate in the discussion of the meaning of philanthropy.

 Students can design and carry out a plan to make the world a more beautiful place.
 Ideas include cleaning up a park, planting flowers, and organizing a recycling effort.

 Benchmark E.1 Define philanthropy as the giving and sharing of time, talent, or treasure intended for the common good.

 Strand PHIL.II Philanthropy and Civil Society

 Standard PCS 07.
 Skills of Civic Engagement